Pioneer-Valley-Housing-Coop/docs/one-pager.md

 * *Ecological*
   * Net-zero buildings using passive solar
   * Member of renewable energy co-op
-  * Food sovreignty through regenerative agriculture
+  * Food sovereignty through regenerative agriculture
 * *Stewardship*
   * A community land trust will own the land permanently, and have a say in resale
   * The housing co-op will own the buildings and lease the land from the land trust